the rest of the site

 I fine-tune the bridgepin holes first, using dividers to ensure perfect spacing.

 Then I drill the holes with a brad-point bit on the drill press.
-3/16" holes are just right.
+3/16" holes are just right for starters.

 Now I begin to refine the surfaces of the bridge, starting with the ends and the long curved edge.